What is Endometriosis?

 Endometriosis can be definitively diagnosed only by surgery, so it is hard to know exactly how common it is.
 Some studies suggest that up to 10% of women of child-bearing age have endometriosis.
 Women with mild endometriosis often have no symptoms.

 What causes endometriosis?

 The exact cause of endometriosis is still unknown.
 The most common theory is “retrograde” menstruation, where menstrual blood flows backward through the fallopian tubes and into the pelvis.
 Stem cells and genetics likely also play a role in the development of endometriosis.

 Endometriosis can be managed with medications or by surgically removing the abnormal tissue.
 Many women require a combination of therapies to manage their endometriosis pain.
 Endometriosis is fueled by estrogen.
 Thus, medications that decrease or block estrogen are often used to treat endometriosis.
 Many women have significant improvement to their endometriosis pain by taking birth control pills.
 They may be instructed to take their pills “continuously” so they do not get periods at all.
 For women who do not improve with birth control pills, there are other medications that can be used to decrease endometriosis and endometriosis pain.
 However, some women require surgery as part of their treatment for endometriosis.
 Laparoscopic surgery is a minimally invasive technique that can be done to remove endometriosis tissue and related scar tissue.

-What else should women know?
+What else should women know about pelvic pain?